-The Masters of Arts in Teaching (MAT) program is an accelerated teacher licensure program that leads its graduates to both an initial teaching license and a master’s degree in as little as a year-and-a-half (full-time).
+The Master of Arts in Teaching (MAT) in Elementary Education is an accelerated teacher licensure program that leads its graduates to both an initial teaching license and a master’s degree in as little as a year and a half (full-time).

-Graduates from NC State’s MAT Elementary Education program will:
+Graduates from NC State’s MAT Elementary Education program are:

-- Become teachers of quality for all children; they will demonstrate values and dispositions characterized by a sound commitment to social justice, especially for underserved and vulnerable populations of children.
+- Qualified to work as teachers for all children; they will demonstrate values and dispositions characterized by a sound commitment to social justice, especially for underserved and vulnerable populations of children.

-- Use developmentally appropriate, culturally relevant, child-centered pedagogy in teaching young children.
+- Skilled in the use of developmentally appropriate, culturally relevant, child-centered pedagogy in teaching young children.

-- Have depth of knowledge in the content areas of the elementary school curriculum, especially in math, science, technology and literacy.
+- Equipped with deep knowledge in the content areas of the elementary school curriculum, especially in math, science, technology and literacy.

-- Implement research-verified practices in all areas of the elementary education curriculum.
+- Able to implement research-verified practices in all areas of the elementary education curriculum.

-- Employ proven practices of teaching using appropriate technology tools.
+- Able to employ proven practices of teaching using appropriate technology tools.

-- Foster sound and productive collaborative relationships with students, families, and colleagues.
+- Prepared to foster sound and productive collaborative relationships with students, families and colleagues.

-- Make instructional decisions based on sound evidence of student work and meaningful assessments.
+- Equipped to make instructional decisions based on sound evidence of student work and meaningful assessments.

-- Become deeply and productively reflective in their own practice of teaching, so that reflection will become a habit of mind.
+- Prepared to productively practice reflection in their own practice of teaching, so that reflection will become a habit of mind.

-- Succeed in a range of high quality, supervised school-based experiences with area partnership schools, including participation in guided inquiry regarding current practices in elementary education.
+- Ready to succeed in a range of high quality, supervised school-based experiences with area partnership schools, including participation in guided inquiry regarding current practices in elementary education.

-- Contribute to the continuous assessment and improvement of preparing elementary education professionals.
+- Prepared to contribute to the continuous assessment and improvement of preparing elementary education professionals.

 Applicants must have: